topwaye/morse/README.md

 Dirty-read/write doesn't exist in the hardware layer, only read or write one by one, because there is a God (i.e. a bus arbiter).

+MORSE doesn't support copy-on-write or load-on-demand.
+Either of them needs a lot of locks which MORSE doesn't love.

 topwaye@hotmail.com